 - 1. Routine foot care.
-Examples include the cutting or removal of corns and calluses.
-This exclusion does not apply to preventive foot care if you have diabetes for which Benefits are provided as described under Diabetes Services in Section 1: Covered Health Care Services.
+Examples include the cutting or removal of corns and calluses This exclusion does not apply to preventive foot care if you have diabetes for which Benefits are provided as described under Diabetes Services in Section 1: Covered Health Care Services.

-- 2. Nail trimming, cutting, or debriding.
+- 2. Nail trimming, nail cutting, or nail debriding.

 - 3. Hygienic and preventive maintenance foot care.
-Examples include:

-- Cleaning and soaking the feet.

-- Applying skin creams in order to maintain skin tone.

-- This exclusion does not apply to preventive foot care if you are at risk of neurological or vascular disease arising from diseases such as diabetes.
+This exclusion does not apply to preventive foot care due to conditions associated with metabolic or peripheral vascular disease.

 - 4. Treatment of flat feet.

-- Treatment of subluxation of the foot.
+- 5. Treatment of subluxation of the foot.

 - 6. Lifts and wedges.

 - 7. Shoes.